TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 We weren't actually zoomed out at all.
 We were extremely zoomed in.
 So much so, that you couldn't see that I was 'in character' for that first section, and that I was lying to you.

-But why would I deceive you?
+But why would I do that?
 To understand better, we'll now zoom in on the lie itself, and take a closer look, analysing it in detail.

 ## Zoom out